mergeability/mergeable/docs/README.md

 - Ensure Pull Requests follow conventions and [prevent merging of Pull Requests](#pull-requests).
 - [Notify author of failed guidelines](#issues) when opening an issue.
-- Schedule [detection stale issues and pull requests](#staleness) and notify author and collaborators.
+- Schedule [detection for obsolete (stale) issues and pull requests](#staleness) and notify author and collaborators.
 - And [more](#configuration)

 ---